-I found an amazing product online called Airbar.
+I found an amazing product on amazon online store called Airbar.
 You can use this simple ruler-like device to turn any laptop into a touch screen.

 This product costs around $98.
-Imagine there’s an affiliate programme for this device with 35% commission per sale.
+With amazon associates program, imagine there’s an 35% commission affiliate earning per sale.

-If you’re promoting this device to tons of tech freaks, you’ll be making $34.3 (N12,691) per sale if your audience buys through your link.
+If you’re promoting this device to tons of tech freaks (depending on your website visitors), you’ll be making $34.3 (N12,691) per sale if your audience buys through your link.

 100 people out of let’s say 5,000 people visiting your website every month means $343 for you! (around N125,000).